zombrax1/wosmap/README.md

 ### Toggling Status (Admin Only)
 - Long-press (700ms) on any city to toggle between occupied/reserved

+### Bear Traps (Admin Only)
+1. Select a trap slot from the Bear Trap dropdown on the map.
+2. Click the map to place the 2×2 trap area.
+3. Use the Delete button next to the dropdown to clear the selected trap.

 ### Searching and Filtering
 - Use the search box to find cities by name